Berkay13Ozturk/IBIS_Graph_Trimmer/README.md

 By default, the application processes the 2 rising and 2 falling waveforms given in the IBIS model.
 One waveform is where the V_fixture is equal to 0 and the other waveform is where the V_fixture is equal to Vcc.
 So, in total 4 waveforms are processed.
 Manual or automatic trimming can be selected and given as an input parameter to the function.

 Application provides the user a selection of 1-D data interpolation methods.
-This gives the EDS tools a better data, with better precision.
+This gives the EDA tools a better data, with better precision.
 The data sample size can be modified, default is 1000.
 User can use the following as the interpolation method:
   'linear'
   'nearest'
   'next'